mbelette/SPR100-Labs/Lab04/README.md

 drwxr-x--- 3 mbelette mbelette 4096 Mar 17 22:40 projects
 -rw------- 1 mbelette mbelette   46 Mar 17 22:40 secret.txt

-(response to: chmod 600 secret.txt # Only YOU can read/write chmod 644 notes.txt # You read/write; others only read chmod 750 projects # You have full access; group can enter chmod 750 projects/teamA # Locked down for traversal ls -la)
+(this was a response to: chmod 600 secret.txt # Only YOU can read/write chmod 644 notes.txt # You read/write; others only read chmod 750 projects # You have full access; group can enter chmod 750 projects/teamA # Locked down for traversal ls -la)

-4.) (response to: Sudo -u fsuser bash -c ‘cat /home/mbelette/SPR100_Labs/Lab04/work/secret.txt || echo “denied”)
+4.) (this was a response to: Sudo -u fsuser bash -c ‘cat /home/mbelette/SPR100_Labs/Lab04/work/secret.txt || echo “denied”)

 Cat: /home/mbelette/SPR100_Labs/Lab04/work/secret.txt: Permission denied denied